kbmacneal/church_of_the_emperor_as_messiah/emperor_core/wwwroot/Documents/Synthetic_Decree.md

 ## Wheras

-The House Cygnus, having created aforementioned synthetic life, and having secured the Imperial Throne, did use their creations to subvert the Empire,
+The House Cygnus, having created aforementioned synthetic life, and having secured the Imperial Throne, did use their creations to plot against the Empire,

 ## Let It Be Known Across Acheron Rho